Dog Pooping Clear Liquid but Acting Normal (Here’s Why)

 If mucus persists, it could signal colitis or inflammatory bowel issues that need attention.

-Read more: Dog Pooping Blood and Mucus Diarrhea (Why it happens)
+Read more: Dog Pooping Bloody Mucus But Acting Normal (What it means)

 Dietary Changes or Indiscretions